bufferoverflow/verdaccio-gitlab/README.md

 gitlab instance, the plugin provides an in-memory cache that will save the detected groups of the users for a configurable ttl in seconds.

-No clear-text password will is saved in-memory, just an SHA-256 hash of the user+password, plus the groups information.
+No clear-text password is saved in-memory, just an SHA-256 hash of the user+password, plus the groups information.

 By default, the cache will be enabled and the credentials will be stored